 Leonberger dog walking outside in snow

 Next is the Leonberger, a German-bred dog breed which is a mix of Saint Bernard and Newfoundland.
 This gentle giant loves snow and can withstand the cold temperatures of mountainous regions.
 Very sociable, they want lots of attention and may get bored easily if they’re not kept busy.
-They’re a perfect dog to bring with you on your next sledding or skijoring adventure.
-Better yet; they make great family dogs as they get along well with kids and show lots of patience.
+(So more likely to wander off somewhere out of curiosity.)

 Newfoundland